 Students can test out of any of the seven levels or our developmental math courses.
 You can advance to the next class with an appropriate test score and teacher recommendation.

 Three levels of speech, grammar and writing are designed for non-native English speakers.
 District residents and international students may enroll.
 Potential students can contact the Multicultural Student Affairs Office in Room S201 or by phone at (708) 974-5475.
-The Compass-ESL test is required for placement in the Intensive English Language Program.
+The placement-ESL test is required for placement in the Intensive English Language Program.